zyang01/zyang01.github.io/_posts/2025-03-11-on-legislature.md

  yet surely my right is with the LORD,<br>
   &nbsp;&nbsp;&nbsp;&nbsp;and my recompense with my God.”
 (ESV)<br>

+## Matthew 24:1–2

+Jesus Foretells Destruction of the Temple

+[1] Jesus left the temple and was going away, when his disciples came to point out to him the buildings of the temple.
+[2] But he answered them, “You see all these, do you not?
+Truly, I say to you, there will not be left here one stone upon another that will not be thrown down.”
+(ESV)

+## Mark 12:41–44

+The Widow’s Offering

+[41] And he sat down opposite the treasury and watched the people putting money into the offering box.
+Many rich people put in large sums.
+[42] And a poor widow came and put in two small copper coins, which make a penny.
+[43] And he called his disciples to him and said to them, “Truly, I say to you, this poor widow has put in more than all those who are contributing to the offering box.
+[44] For they all contributed out of their abundance, but she out of her poverty has put in everything she had, all she had to live on.”
+(ESV)

+## Mark 13:1–2

+Jesus Foretells Destruction of the Temple

+[1] And as he came out of the temple, one of his disciples said to him, “Look, Teacher, what wonderful stones and what wonderful buildings!”
+[2] And Jesus said to him, “Do you see these great buildings?
+There will not be left here one stone upon another that will not be thrown down.”
+(ESV)

+## Luke 21:1–6

+The Widow’s Offering

+[1] Jesus looked up and saw the rich putting their gifts into the offering box, [2] and he saw a poor widow put in two small copper coins.
+[3] And he said, “Truly, I tell you, this poor widow has put in more than all of them.
+[4] For they all contributed out of their abundance, but she out of her poverty put in all she had to live on.”

+Jesus Foretells Destruction of the Temple

+[5] And while some were speaking of the temple, how it was adorned with noble stones and offerings, he said, [6] “As for these things that you see, the days will come when there will not be left here one stone upon another that will not be thrown down.”
+(ESV)

 ---

 ## On Love, Artificial Intelligence and Narcissistic Personality Disorder